Vintage Booth Winter Window Display

 Faux White Light Winter Birch Trees

-I added two winter white faux birch trees with lights, compliments of the owner, Lisa to the vintage booth window.
-These plug-in trees with lights brighten up the vintage booth window during the day, as well as in the evening for all the shoppers and the occasional passerby to see.
+These plug-in trees with lights brighten up the vintage booth window during the day and in the evening for all the shoppers and the occasional window shoppers to see.

-White Faux Birch Tree with Lights.
+White Faux Birch Tree with Lights in winter antique booth display ideas.

 Amazon offers a wide selection of these trees and branches here: